 During the time we talked people walked by waving and shouting greetings.
 Some came up and asked for favors.
 I watched him turn down one woman who asked for money to buy dog food, then turn around and give ten dollars to another woman who wanted to take her daughter to the Martin Luther King parade.
 People are asking for his help all the time.
 "Friends and family will keep you poor," he said.
 Even so, he goes along more often than not, pulling out a bundle of cash wrapped in a rubber band.
 Bundles of cash like that remind me of my grandfather.
 When Joe says "no" it feels a little tense, but once he's made up his mind, he sticks to it.

 Thursday, January 16, 2014

-I am not sure what it will mean for my future if I admit I had to read the above sign more than once or even twice before it occurred to me something was a little unusual about it.
+I am not sure what it will mean for my future if I admit I had to read the above sign more than once, twice even, before it occurred to me something was a little amiss.
 I'm in New Orleans right now, and maybe under the influence of one too many bags of VOODOO chips.
-Of coarse, I thought looking at the colorful sigh, if you park in this driveway you will be:
+Of coarse, I thought, looking at the colorful sign, if you park in this driveway you will be:

 It made perfect sense until the voodoo chips wore off, when I realized maybe they meant you will be: